The King of the Elves: Plot summary

 Shadrach Jones is an old man who owns and runs a gas station in the fictional town of Derryville, Colorado, along an old highway fallen into disrepair due to it having been replaced by a modern interstate highway.
 One night he counts the money he made that day and realizes that although his income is meager, it is enough to sustain a humble lifestyle that suits him.
 He then looks outside and sees sickly elves standing in the rain in front of his store.
 He invites them inside his home to comfort them and learns that they are an army with their king, who is ill and needs rest.
 They tell him that they are at war with trolls.
 Shadrach allows them to sleep in his bedroom while he sleeps in his living room.

 During the night, Shadrach feels foolish for believing in the existence of elves, and goes to check on them.
-He finds that the King of the Elves has died in his bed, but his last command to his subjects was that they should have Shadrach be the new King of the Elves, and have him lead them into battle against the trolls.
+He finds that the King of the Elves has died in his bed, but his last command to his subjects was that they should make Shadrach the new King of the Elves and have him lead them into battle against the trolls.
 Shadrach looks in the mirror and sees his aged face; immediately he thinks to tell his friend Phineas Judd of his royal status.
 The next day Shadrach tells Phineas that he is king, and by the end of the day the local community has all heard this news.
 Away from Shadrach, they question among themselves whether he actually believes that he is king, and why he would say this, and whether he is trying to get more customers for his gas station.